rosfandy/rosfandy/README.md

 - [MOVIELINK](https://movielink.netlify.app/) - A trailer movie web made with ReactJS and Open API.
 You can visit this repository [movielink-react-app](https://github.com/mesifer/movielink-react-app) for more detail.
 - [PENCARICUACA](https://pencari-cuaca.netlify.app/) - A simple weather tracker app.
 Visit [weather-tracker](https://github.com/rosfandy/weatherTracker) repository for detail.
 - [PEEPAY](https://github.com/rosfandy/peepay-ewallet) - A Simple practice create payment API for Backend using Express and NodeJS.
+- [Point-Of-Sales](https://github.com/rosfandy/point-of-sales) - Desktop App for cashier management to record purchase history and calculate profit and loss. **Notes: There may still be a lot of bugs to fix it
 ### Machine Learning
 - [IDS](https://github.com/rosfandy/Three-Based-Intrution-Detection-System-with-KDD-Dataset) - Instructions Detection System with KDD Datasets using Python to prevent malicious traffic